n-stl/natchat/README.md

 | (nasalization, spoken only) | - (hyphen following vowel) | nasal vowel ([ãː], [õː], etc.) |
 | (shortened உ, spoken only<sup>1</sup>) | u/ | ɯ~ɨ |

 1. Word final /u/ is pronounced as [ɯ], this phenomenon is called kuṟṟiyalukaram (or, in natchat, kutriyalugaram).
+This representation is optional and may be used if accuracy in phonetics is important.

 ## consonants